 If you’re a beginning sound engineer or a rookie roadie, you will need to know how to set up a microphone.

-The SM7B installation may be easy to set up but the sound aspect can be quite involved for a beginner.
+The SM7B may be easy to set up but the sound aspect can be quite involved for a beginner.
 You can check out this short YouTube video on how to set up the sound for the Shure SM7B.
+Remember what we said above about learning as much as you can about your mics.

-The SM7B might be amazing for an aggressive vocal range or an overloaded guitar amp, but it may not be that great for softer sounds or live shows.
+The SM7B might be amazing for an aggressive vocal range or an overloaded guitar amp, but it may not be that great for softer sounds and more detailed sounds – think acoustic guitars and pianos especially.

 If you want to experiment with different sounds and applications you could try a wide range of Shure microphones.
 The Shure SM57 and SM58 are a great start as they’re designed to record electric guitars, drums, bass guitars and even pianos and keyboards.

 This mic is basically the powerhouse of all rock & roll microphones.
-Although it is quite pricey, it’s definitely worth it as you can easily use it for a number of recording projects and different instruments.
+Although it is quite pricey, it’s definitely worth it as you can easily use it for a number of different instruments and recording projects.

-Selecting the correct mic to suit your vocals can be a bit tricky; however, there have been so many great artists from different alternative genres that have made the Shure SM7B microphone work for them – from Anthony Kiedis from Red Hot Chili Peppers to James Hetfield from Metallica, two completely different sounds, and yet the same microphone.
-You can guarantee that singers like these will only choose the best microphone for rock vocals.
+Selecting the correct mic to suit your vocals can be a bit tricky; however, there have been so many great artists from different alternative genres that have made the Shure SM7B microphone work for them – from Anthony Kiedis from Red Hot Chili Peppers to James Hetfield from Metallica, two completely different sounds, and yet both from the same microphone.
+You can guarantee that singers like these will only choose the best microphone for rock vocals, given their worldwide success and popularity.